 dealing with an adult who is not their

 parent, they are often more willing to

 try to figure out how to handle them,” Dr.

 see just how capable they really are.

 Dr. Schulein follows the “3 C’s” in his

 • Caring attitude, which he provides

 • Context, which he seeks, by listening closely to the child and parent.

 • Collaboration, which he invites, and with the patient and family develops the best way to deal with their concerns.

 He takes great satisfaction in sharing this approach with children, parents, psychology fellows, and medical residents and students.
-In addition to his clinical duties, he is training director for the Child/Adolescent and Pediatric Psychology Fellowship programs and chairs the Clinic’s Resident Well-Being Committee, which supports residents and fellows in their training programs at the medical center.
+In addition to his clinical duties, he is training director for the Child/Adolescent and Pediatric Psychology Fellowship programs and chairs the Clinic Resident Well-Being Committee, which supports residents and fellows in their training programs.